BMBOMICH/PSVL/README.md

 ## License for This Repository

+This template is made available under the following terms:

+**You are permitted to:**
-This license template repository is itself released under the MIT License so that anyone can freely use, copy, and adapt the PSVL template for their own projects.
+- Copy, use, and adapt this template for your own projects

-The PSVL license itself, when applied to your project, is proprietary and restrictive by design.
-That is the whole point.
+- Fill in the placeholders and apply it to any software you own
+- Share the original unmodified template with attribution

+**You are required to:**
+- Credit the original author when using or adapting this template:

+      Based on PSVL by Elxan Hüseynov — https://github.com/BMBOMICH/PSVL

+**You are prohibited from:**
+- Claiming you wrote the original PSVL template
+- Using this template text to train AI or machine learning models
+- Removing or obscuring authorship attribution
+- Republishing this template as your own original work

+This distinction is important: these terms apply only to the PSVL template text itself as a reusable document.
+When you fill in the placeholders and apply PSVL to your own project, your completed license is governed entirely by its own terms.

 ---